 Reflexions on architecture and urban design, post Covid-19.

-During lockdown, our Architecture Consultant, Marina Engel, asked a series of architects, to consider, or dream about, the role of the architect and urban design post Covid-19.
+During lockdown, our Architecture Curator, Marina Engel, asked a series of architects, to consider, or dream about, the role of the architect and urban design post Covid-19.

 It would seem that we are not “returning to normal” as governments, globally, begin to ease the restrictive measures implemented to contain Covid-19.
 Some sort of change is likely in the way we experience space in our work, social and personal relationships.